 Over the course of two summer terms, students will complete a comprehensive graduate-level accounting program that acts as a proven alternative route for students who are seeking the CPA designation in Canada.
 We are proud to have a strong history of first-time pass rates from our M.P.Acc graduates on the Common Final Evaluation (CFE).
 The program also gives students an opportunity to develop an appreciation for the academic research process and academe as a career choice.

 In addition to tuition above, students also pay fees for programs like health and dental insurance, a bus pass, and other campus services.
 The amount you need to pay depends on if you are taking classes full time or part time, and if you are on campus or not.
 The table below assumes you are on campus full-time.

 |Student fees||$35.00 CAD||$35.00 CAD|

 Tuition information is accurate for the current academic year and does not include student fees.
 For detailed tuition and fees information, visit the official tuition website.

-- A cumulative weighted average of at least a 70% (U of S grade system equivalent)in the last two years of study (ie. 60 credit units)
+- a cumulative weighted average of at least a 70% (USask grade system equivalent)in the last two years of study (ie. 60 credit units)

-- Adequate preparation in Canadian Accounting principles as demonstrated by successful completion of the appropriate university level prerequisites courses as designated by the Canadian Institute of Chartered Professional Accountants for entrance into their Professional Education Program
+- adequate preparation in Canadian Accounting principles as demonstrated by successful completion of the appropriate university level prerequisite courses as designated by the Canadian Institute of Chartered Professional Accountants for entrance into their Professional Education Program.